sumitsharansatsangi/dbx/README.md

 `dbx` is a Dart package designed for secure and efficient local storage using Protocol Buffers instead of JSON.

+- A Key-Value Database with Easy API that supports wide range of Data Types.

 ## Features

 - **Protocol Buffers**: Utilizes Protocol Buffers (protobuf) for data serialization, offering significant performance improvements over JSON.